Rocket-Rosters/Rocket/README.md

 [![Screenshot of Vercel deployment](./public/vercel-deploy.png)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fnextjs-subscription-payments&project-name=nextjs-subscription-payments&repo-name=nextjs-subscription-payments&demo-title=Next.js%20Subscription%20Payments%20Starter&demo-description=Demo%20project%20on%20Vercel&demo-url=https%3A%2F%2Fsubscription-payments.vercel.app&demo-image=https%3A%2F%2Fsubscription-payments.vercel.app%2Fdemo.png&integration-ids=oac_jUduyjQgOyzev1fjrW83NYOv&external-id=nextjs-subscription-payments)

 Once the project has deployed, continue with the configuration steps below.

-The initial build will fail due to missing Stripe environment variables.
-After configuring Stripe, redeploy the application.

-## Configure Supabase Auth

-#### Setup redirect wildcards for deploy previews

-For auth redirects (magic links, OAuth providers) to work correctly in deploy previews, navigate to the auth settings (i.e. `https://app.supabase.com/project/:project-id/auth/url-configuration`) and add the following wildcard URL to "Redirect URLs": `https://**vercel.app/*/*`.

-You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).

-#### [Optional] - Set up OAuth providers

-You can use third-party login providers like GitHub or Google.
-Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.
-Once configured you can add them to the `provider` array of the `Auth` component on the [`signin.tsx`](./pages/signin.tsx) page.

-## Configure Stripe

-To start developing your SaaS application, we'll need to configure Stripe to handle test payments.
-For the following steps, make sure you have the ["Test Mode" toggle](https://stripe.com/docs/testing) switched on.

-### Configure webhook

-We need to configure the webhook pictured in the architecture diagram above.
-This webhook is the piece that connects Stripe to your Vercel Serverless Functions.

-1. Click the "Add Endpoint" button on the [test Endpoints page](https://dashboard.stripe.com/test/webhooks).
-1. Set the endpoint URL to `https://your-deployment-url.vercel.app/api/webhooks`.
-1. Click `Select events` under the `Select events to listen to` heading.
-1. Click `Select all events` in the `Select events to send` section.
-1. Copy `Signing secret` as we'll need that in the next step.

-### Set environment variables

-To securely interact with Stripe, we need to add a few [Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) in the Vercel dashboard.

-- `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`
-- `STRIPE_SECRET_KEY`
-- `STRIPE_WEBHOOK_SECRET_LIVE`

-You can find the first two keys on the [API keys tab](https://dashboard.stripe.com/test/apikeys) in Stripe.
-The `STRIPE_WEBHOOK_SECRET_LIVE` is the `Signing secret` copied in the previous webhook configuration step.

-### Redeploy

-We need to redeploy the application so that the latest environment variables are present.

-Redeploy your application by going to the deployments tab, finding your deployment, and clicking "redeploy."

-### Create product and pricing information

-For Stripe to automatically bill your users for recurring payments, you need to create your product and pricing information in the [Stripe Dashboard](https://dashboard.stripe.com/test/products).
-When you create or update your product and price information, the changes automatically sync with your Supabase database.

-Stripe Checkout currently supports pricing that bills a predefined amount at a specific interval.
-More complex plans (e.g., different pricing tiers or seats) are not yet supported.

-For example, you can create business models with different pricing tiers, e.g.:

-- Product 1: Hobby
-  - Price 1: 10 USD per month
-  - Price 2: 100 USD per year
-- Product 2: Freelancer
-  - Price 1: 20 USD per month
-  - Price 2: 200 USD per year

-#### Generate test data with the Stripe CLI

-The [Stripe CLI](https://stripe.com/docs/stripe-cli#install) `fixtures` command executes a series of API requests defined in a JSON file.
-To speed up the setup, we have added a [fixtures file](fixtures/stripe-fixtures.json) to bootstrap test product and pricing data in your Stripe account.
-Simply run `stripe fixtures fixtures/stripe-fixtures.json`.

-**Important:** Be sure to start the webhook forwarding (see below) so that the products created by the fixtures command above are imported into your database.

-### Configure the Stripe customer portal

-1. Set your custom branding in the [settings](https://dashboard.stripe.com/settings/branding)
-1. Configure the Customer Portal [settings](https://dashboard.stripe.com/test/settings/billing/portal)
-1. Toggle on "Allow customers to update their payment methods"
-1. Toggle on "Allow customers to update subscriptions"
-1. Toggle on "Allow customers to cancel subscriptions"
-1. Add the products and prices that you want
-1. Set up the required business information and links

 ### Generate types from your Supabase database